someengineering/fixinventory/resotoworker/README.md

 ## Overview
-`resotoworker` does all the collection and cleanup work in resoto.
+`resotoworker` does all the collection and cleanup work in Resoto.
 It is connected to [`resotocore`](../resotocore/) over a websocket connection and waits for instructions.
 By default it subscribes to the `collect` and `cleanup` actions as well as `tag` tasks.

 `resotoworker` loads collector [`plugins`](../plugins/) like AWS, GCP, Slack, Onelogin, etc.
 Only those plugins have knowledge about how to communicate with each cloud.
 How to collect resources and how to clean them up.

-There can be one or more instances of `resotoworker` in a resoto deployment.
+There can be one or more instances of `resotoworker` in a Resoto deployment.
 A single `resotoworker` can collect many clouds or you could have multiple `resotoworker` collecting one cloud or even one account in one cloud each.

 ## Usage